kdlrose/dotfiles/README.md

 # kdlrose/dotfiles

-Config files for my Unix/Android OS ecosystem across MacOS, iPad OS, and Arch Linux.
+config files and scripts for arch linux environment used with macos 12, ipad OS and android